 While it may not strike you as particularly creative, Saybrook University has developed a Doctoral program in Psychology that allows you to be uniquely you.
 Taught by highly experienced and trusted professors, you can choose to specialize in one of four areas: Consciousness, Spirituality, and Integrative Health; Creativity Studies; Existential, Humanistic, and Transpersonal Psychology; or Psychophysiology.

-This is a non-clinical PhD program, so the final dissertation will present concepts and theories explored through core studies.
-This represents the bulk of the degree, and takes at least nine consecutive semesters to complete.
+This is a non-clinical PhD program so that the final dissertation will present concepts and theories explored through core studies.
+This represents the bulk of the degree and takes at least nine consecutive semesters to complete.
 The program, in its entirety, offers students a chance to dive into, appreciate, and apply the humanistic tradition to professional work.

 Sofia University